OWASP/threat-dragon/docs/usage/install/web.md

 ## [OWASP](https://www.owasp.org) Threat Dragon

-[Threat Dragon](http://owasp.org/www-project-threat-dragon) comes in two variants, desktop application and web application.
+[Threat Dragon](http://owasp.org/www-project-threat-dragon) comes in two variants, a desktop application and a web application.

 ## Web application install instructions
 The web application can be run locally or from a server.